Part 17: Ground-based SSA with EOIR

 F/# 200

-5. Select Negligible Aberrations for the Image Quality.
+5. Select Negligible Aberrations in the Image Quality drop-down list.

 1. Select the Radiometric tab on the Basic - Definition page.

-2. Set the following in the Sensitivity frame:
+2. Set the following options in the Sensitivity panel:

 Integration Time 100